hashicorp/terraform-provider-aws/website/docs/d/route53_records.html.markdown

 ### Basic Usage with filter

-Filters the records that starts with www
+Return the records that starts with `www`.

 ```terraform
 data "aws_route53_zone" "selected" {